markjnkim/es_mod/03-javascript/content/lesson-1-basics.md

 Now that we have all of our files created, let's go ahead and open up our project in Visual Studio Code.
 Remember, there's two main ways to do this:

 - Open VSCode, find the menu option to open a new project folder.
-Then use their navigator to locate your project and open the whole folder into the program.
+Then use the file navigator to locate your project and open the whole folder into the program.

 - From the command line, make sure you are in the root of your project's directory and type in the following command to automatically open the whole project: